dashorst/martijndashorst.com/_posts/2015/2015-03-09-improve-error-reporting-in-javaee.markdown

 What the hell is Wildfly trying to tell me?

-The solution (of course) is to run the configuration script that is external to our application, in order to tell Wildfly that a new queue should be added:
+The solution (of course) is to run the configuration script that is external to our application, in order to tell Wildfly that a new message queue should be added:

 ```
 15:03:30,952 WARN  [org.jboss.messaging] (management-handler-thread - 2) JBAS011618: There is no resource matching the expiry-address jms.queue.ExpiryQueue for the address-settings #, expired messages from destinations matching this address-setting will be lost!